tokenized/envelope/README.md

 # Envelope System

-This repository provides common encoding and functions for wrapping data in Bitcoin OP_RETURN scripts.
+This repository provides common encoding system for wrapping data in Bitcoin OP_RETURN scripts.

-It provides a common system for identifying the protocol of the contained data as well as encryption and providing a data hierarchy through MetaNet.
+It provides a common system for identifying the payload data protocol, providing MetaNet hierarchy information, and encrypting some or all of the payload.
+It supports 3 encryption scenarios through the use of Bitcoin private and public keys, input and output scripts, and Elliptic Curve Diffie Hellman for encryption key generation and sharing.
+- Encrypting data privately.
+- Encrypting data to be shared with one recipient.
+- Encrypting data to be shared with multiple recipients.

 ### License